JayantBadlani/AnimalGallery_SwiftUI/README.md

 ## Architecture & Design
--**MVVM:** The app follows the MVVM (Model-View-ViewModel) architecture pattern to separate concerns and improve maintainability.
+**MVVM:** The app follows the MVVM (Model-View-ViewModel) architecture pattern to separate concerns and improve maintainability.

--**SwiftUI:** The user interface is built using SwiftUI, providing a modern and declarative approach to UI development.
+**SwiftUI:** The user interface is built using SwiftUI, providing a modern and declarative approach to UI development.

--**Code Structure:** The code is organized into separate modules for networking, data management, and UI components.
+**Code Structure:** The code is organized into separate modules for networking, data management, and UI components.

--**Responsive Design:** Ensures proper layout for both iPhone and iPad.
+**Responsive Design:** Ensures proper layout for both iPhone and iPad.

--**User Feedback:** Displays loading indicators, error alerts, and other feedback.
+**User Feedback:** Displays loading indicators, error alerts, and other feedback.

--**Navigation:** Smooth transitions between screens.
+**Navigation:** Smooth transitions between screens.

 ## DataBase Integration
 **Core Data Setup:** A centralized Core Data Manager handles saving, fetching, and deleting favorite images.